plamen-kolev/rails_portfolio/resources/biography/work/bookinggo.md

-Worked on the Landing Pages team in a large scale replatforming project that managed to increase the scalability, performance, accessibility and development speed of the platform.
+* Worked on the Landing Pages team as a *Full-Stack developer* in a large scale replatforming project that managed to increase the scalability, performance, accessibility and development speed of the platform.

-As part of the team, I was responsible for putting every airport page (over 10 000 pages) onto the new platform, enabling over 1 000 customers per day to have an improved experience.
+The work involved breaking a large monolithic *Java* application into small data-driver dockerized *microservices*.
+The technology used was *Java SpringBoot* for the data layer, *NodeJS* and *React* for interacting with the user.
-I have also worked on improving the platform's reliability, alerting and monitoring by implementing *Prometheus* metrics and *Jaeger* Tracing into our solution.
+* As part of the team, I was responsible for putting over a million of landing pages onto the new platform, enabling over 10 000 customers per day to have an improved experience.

-My experience at Booking has given me the opportunity to write full-stack software solutions by using *NodeJs* Javascript framework and *React*.
+* Had the responsibility of improving the platform's reliability, alerting and monitoring by implementing *Prometheus* metrics and *Jaeger* Tracing into our solution.
+This enabled us to create dashboards that alerted us when we had live issues, slow network traffic or during troubleshooting live issues.